 In 1977, the "Citizens" evolved into the "Friends of the Fletcher Free Library”, and continued to support the library as needed.
 The Friends were less active in the 1980’s, but rallied whenever a library cause emerged.
 The Friends successfully advocated for a ½ cent dedicated tax for collection development, providing the library with an annual book budget.
 In 2001, the Friends became active again and gained non-profit status (501c3).

 The Friends welcomes volunteers.
 Volunteer by completing the volunteer form.

 Please contact the firstname.lastname@example.org or call (802) 264-1970.

-We appreciate donations of books, CDs and DVDs in good condition, with the exception of the following materials:
+We are happy to accept your donations of books, CDs and DVDs in good condition.

 - Encyclopedias or Dictionaries

 - Multi-volume sets (such as National Geographic or Time-Life)

 - Outdated Business or Computer books (over 10 years old)

 - Romance paperbacks